Editorial disclosure: Opinions expressed on this page are the author's alone and do not represent the views of any bank.

 Online and Mobile Banking

 We’ve already hinted that Axos may be the best internet only bank on our list.
-Its website and mobile app don’t quite live up to this high standard, unfortunately, judging by the very mixed community reviews.
-While the website is pretty standard and reasonably optimized, users report frequent crashes and poor performance from the mobile app.
-However, the app features are solid, so if and when Axos fixes these issues, we’ll update our score as well.
+Its website and mobile app don’t quite live up to this high standard, having very mixed reviews from the community.
+While the website is fairly standard and reasonably well-optimized, users report frequent crashes and poor performance from the mobile app.
+However, the features of the app are solid, so if and when Axos fixes these issues, we’ll update our score.

 Overall, Axos is a great bank that deserves a place on our list.
 It has plenty of loan options with repayment terms of up to seven years.
 It is also an online bank for small-business owners looking for a no-hassle checking account with no monthly fees or requirements.